kpauly2/findapet/README.md

 - Adobe XD

 ## Running the App
-Just download the source and build it in debug, should work fine.
+If you've got Android Studio, Just download the source and build it in debug, should work fine.
 Once there's more working I'll be making actual deliverables.

 ## Contribution
-Issues and PRs are welcome, just please be sure to search through the [Tracker](https://www.pivotaltracker.com/n/projects/2168363) to make sure the idea isn't already on the backlog.
+Issues are welcome, just please be sure to search through the [Tracker](https://www.pivotaltracker.com/n/projects/2168363) to make sure the idea isn't already on the backlog.

 ## Author
 Kevin Pauly - [website](http://www.pauly.tech)